This favorite retro 7Up pound cake recipe has a light and refreshing lemon lime flavor and a wonderful texture.

 Glaze for 7Up Pound Cake

-This recipe can be easily mixed up in no time.
+This quick glaze can be mixed up in no time.
 If it is too thick, add a bit more lemon or lime juice--if too thin, add a bit more powdered sugar.

 You can apply the glaze to the cooled cake either with a piping bag (with the tip snipped away), or with a spoon.